 According to Wikipedia:

 A state-owned enterprise in India is called a Public Sector Undertaking (PSU) or a Public Sector Enterprise.
-These companies are owned by the union government of India, or one of the many state or territorial governments, or both.
-The company stock needs to be majority-owned by the government to be a PSU.
-PSUs may be classified as Central Public Sector Enterprises (CPSEs), public sector banks (PSBs) or State Level Public Enterprises (SLPEs).
-CPSEs are companies in which the direct holding of the Central Government or other CPSEs is 51% or more.
-They are administered by the Ministry of Heavy Industries and Public Enterprises.
+These firms are owned by the union government of Republic of India, or one amongst the many state or territorial governments, or both.
+The company stock needs to be majority-owned by the govt to be a PSU.
+PSUs could also be classified as Central Public Sector Enterprises (CPSEs), public sector banks (PSBs) or State Level Public Enterprises (SLPEs).
+CPSEs are firms during which the direct holding of the Central Government or different CPSEs is fifty one or additional. they’re administered by the Ministry of significant Industries and Public Enterprises.

 When India achieved independence in 1947, India was primarily an agricultural country with a weak industrial base.
-The national consensus was in favour of the rapid industrialisation of the economy which was seen as the key to economic development, improving living standards and economic sovereignty.
-Building upon the Bombay Plan, which noted the requirement of government intervention and regulation, the first Industrial Policy Resolution announced in 1948 laid down broad contours of the strategy of industrial development.
-Subsequently, the Planning Commission was constituted in March 1950 and the Industrial (Development and Regulation) Act was enacted in 1951 with the objective of empowering the government to take necessary steps to regulate industrial development.
+The national agreement was in favour of the speedy industry of the economy that was seen because the key to economic development, rising living standards and economic sovereignty.
+Building upon the Bombay set up, that noted the needof presidency intervention and regulation, the primary Industrial Policy Resolution declared in 1948 set down broad contours of the strategy of business development. later, the Planning Commission was deep-rooted in March 1950 and therefore the Industrial (Development and Regulation) Act was enacted in 1951 with the target of empowering the govt to require necessary steps to manage industrial development.